 The non-hazardous waste generated by the Group, such as general waste in office, is collected and processed by the local environmental hygiene department for further handling.
 When there is hazardous waste generated, such as waste ink cartridge and electronic waste, it will be collected separately and handled properly.
 Our major source of hazardous waste is from dry batteries which are used to support our daily office operation.
 By upholding the "Reduce, Reuse, Replace and Recycle" principle, the Group collects and recycles all used batteries.
-Setting 2020 as the base year, our goal is to reduce hazardous waste and non-hazardous waste from 1 kg to 0.5 kg and from 12 kg to 10 kg respectively in 2023.
-During the Year, the non-hazardous waste is reduced to 10kg and amount of hazardous waste remained at a stable level.
+During the Year, the non-hazardous waste and hazardous waste remained at a stable level.
+We target to maintain the generation hazardous and non-hazardous waste at the minimal level.